The Democracy Risk Becomes the Delegation Audit

 Sandri and Novelli combine two tools.
 First, principal-agent theory identifies where democratic delegation becomes exposed: who delegated the task, who acts as the agent, what discretion was transferred, and what the principal can no longer monitor.
 Second, the paper draws on the NIST AI Risk Management Framework and its seven trustworthiness characteristics: valid and reliable, safe, secure and resilient, accountable and transparent, explainable and interpretable, privacy-enhanced, and fair with harmful bias managed.

 The paper's framework uses those characteristics as evaluation criteria for delegated AI systems.
 Principal-agent theory says where to look; the trustworthiness criteria say what to assess.
+The NIST AI RMF Core adds a useful operational rhythm: govern, map, measure, and manage.
 The authors then operationalize the frame across domains through measurable indicators and domain-specific criteria, with institutional assessability as the central condition for democratic control.

 Three Arenas